 Note: This post contains affiliate links.
 When you make a purchase using one of these links I receive a small commission, at no cost to you, that enables me to continue providing you with awesome and informative blog posts like this one.

-5 Reasons Why Disney is Awesome Without Kids
+5 Reasons Why Disneyland as an Adult is Awesome

 1. You can avoid the crowds